Super Lawyers - Badge

 Medical Malpractice Lawsuit

-Medical malpractice occurs when a doctor, nurse, or other medical professional fails to provide the appropriate standard of care, leading to harm.
-In heart attack misdiagnosis cases, this can happen when a medical professional:
+Medical malpractice occurs when a doctor, nurse, or other healthcare professional fails to provide the appropriate standard of care, leading to harm.
+Misdiagnosed heart attacks happen when:

 • Fails to recognize symptoms of a heart attack;